 Where to hunt deer in Oklahoma

-Oklahoma is generally considered one of the top deer hunting states in the country.
-The bad news is, finding a place to hunt can be a real challenge.
+Oklahoma is generally considered one of the top whitetail deer hunting states in the country.
+The deer herd is extremely healthy and monster bucks abound.
+The bad news is, finding a place to hunt a trophy whitetail can be a real challenge.

 For public hunting opportunities, check out the Osage Wildlife Management Area.
 The good news?
 It's approximately 9,500 acres of public hunting opportunity for deer hunters.
-The bad news?
 Osage is one of the most popular counties to hunt in the state and it often leads the way in number of harvests.

-While that last part could be considered a good thing, it also means you'll likely run into some hunting pressure.
+While that last part could be considered a good thing, the downside is it also means you'll likely run into some hunting pressure from other sportsmen and women.

 The middle and eastern parts of the state tends to lead the way in number and size of harvests.
 The east has produced monsters like Micalah Millard's 179 7/8-inch McIntosh County buck.
 In the central part of the state, two years ago, Pontotoc County hunter Larry Wheeler lived a hunter's dream come true.
 Wheeler shot a 206 4/8-inch 25 pointer in a pecan grove one week, and then shot a 202 1/8-inch 34-pointer the following week in the same place!